cookednick/PassGen/README.md

 # PassGen

-A barebones passsword generator for the macOS terminal.
+A barebones password generator for the macOS terminal.

 ![Screenshot](/Screenshot.png "Screenshot")